 - a.
 Annual Project Reports - 1.
 Submission Requirement.
-Annual project reports are required for both standard and continuing awards. - 2.
+Annual project reports are required for both standard and continuing awards.1 - 2.
 Content of Annual Project Reports.
 Annual Project Reports should address progress in all activities of the project, including any activities intended to address the Broader Impacts criterion that are not intrinsic to the research.
 The grantee shall include subaward activities in annual project reports that are submitted to NSF. - 3.
 Timing of Annual Project Reports.
-Unless otherwise specified in the award, annual project reports should be submitted electronically, via the Project Report system, at least 90 days prior to the end of the current budget period to allow adequate time for the Program Officer to review and approve the report.
+Unless otherwise specified in the award, annual project reports should be submitted electronically, via Research.gov, at least 90 days prior to the end of the current budget period to allow adequate time for the Program Officer to review and approve the report.
 As reflected in the Project Report System, the report is considered due during the 90 day period.
 The report becomes overdue the day after the 90 day period ends.
 It should be noted that the final annual report serves as the project's final report and must be submitted in accordance with paragraph b below.
-Failure to submit timely reports will delay NSF review and processing of pending proposals and processing of additional funding and administrative actions, including, but not limited to, no cost extensions for all identified PIs and co-PIs on a given award.
-In the case of continuing grants, failure to submit timely reports may delay processing of funding increments.

-&lt;sup>1Submission of an "interim" report via the Project Report system does not constitute compliance with the annual reporting requirement.
+1Submission of an "interim" report via the Project Report system does not constitute compliance with the annual reporting requirement.